 - It is recommended that antibiotic susceptability test should be performed among patients with early indicators of surgical wound infection or those who at higher risk of the infection.
 In case, there has not been the test result, the doctors are recommended to use gram-negative specific antibiotics like Metronidazol.

 - It is recommended that β-lactam - Pelicillins; Aminoglycoside and some of β-lactam - Cephalosporin should not be used for patients with gastrointestinal surgical wound infection, such as Gentamycin, Ampicillin, Ceftazidime, and Tobramycin.

-LIST OF PUBLICATIONS